 The launch of the third generation Threadripper, With the 24 cores processor as the model to lead the attack in the first phase, Is just around the corner - and with it the launch of new chip sets under the names TRX and WRX that will replace the chipset X399 Which accompanied the first generation duo.

 On TRX80, TRX40 and WRX80 We first heard more than a month ago about some leaks, And now a company MSI Validates the existence of the basic chipset in the new family, TRX40, On its official motherboard site - still without supporting products listed in the category at this time, but it may no longer be claimed to be an invention or some kind of error.

-Another recent report from several sources on the network states that the shift from branding similar to that of Intel for chipsets to branding that will be personal and exclusive branding chipsets for AMD will also bring an end to backward compatibility between the company's HEDT generations - TRX40 chipset will not support first-generation and generation Threadripper processors The other, while the X399 chipsets will not be supported Third-generation Threadripper processors.
+Another recent report from several different sources on the network states that the shift from branding similar to that of Intel for chipsets to branding that will be personal and exclusive branding chipsets to AMD will also bring an end to backward compatibility between the company's HEDT generations - TRX40 chipset will not support first-generation and generation Threadripper processors The other, while the X399 chipsets will not be supported Third-generation Threadripper processors.
 In other words, those who want to upgrade (or save some money by buying a older component) will have to regenerate both the processor and the motherboard at the same time - despite the fact that we remain with the same TR4 physical resident who accompanied us in the past.

-the mother I HAVE D Will you justify the lack of backward compatibility in the current incarnation?
+the mother AMD Will you justify the lack of backward compatibility in the current incarnation?
 Over the next month, the official launch is expected and with the answers, we hope.